 When employers start planning for an online training program, they should minimally start by looking at what their students need, what their organization needs, and what kind of technology needs.
-Likely, your organization will have more factors you’ll need to assess.
+Here are some questions you can start with.

 Good news: most e-learning projects follow a set format that’s designed to organize the process and guide the team to the next step in the easiest way possible.

 With that in mind, we put together this guide for people like you who might be embarking on your first remote training project.
 Here are the basic steps you can expect when you start working with a company like Talance or create your own in-house project.
 (Ready to hire a vendor?
 Start with this article on hiring your learning team.)

 In this comprehensive article, we will dive deep into the critical first phase of the ADDIE model – the analysis phase.
 By mastering this essential step, you’ll gain valuable insights into your learners’ needs, organizational requirements, and technological considerations, ensuring a solid foundation for a successful remote training project.

 Get ready to discover the secrets to conducting a thorough training needs assessment and unlock the key to delivering exceptional online training experiences that surpass expectations.
 Let’s dive in!

 Many online learning projects start with ADDIE.
 This is an acronym that stands for Analyze, Design, Develop, Implement, and Evaluate.

 ADDIE is a model in instructional design that can help think about and plan a course design.
 While it seems rigid, the model can be adapted for many projects and can be adapted depending on what kinds of materials you already have.

 The A in ADDIE is the first phase of any online learning project (and many other programs besides): analysis.

 The analysis phase helps you understand what the instructional problem is so you can solve it.
 You’ll ideally answer these questions in the analysis phase: